PSYC 101 - Introduction to Psychology

 Introduction to statistical concepts and methods used in the field of psychology, including quantitative description, probability, inferential methods, and hypothesis-testing.
 Specific topics covered include central tendency, variability, correlation, t-tests, analysis of variance, and non-parametric tests.
 The course emphasizes a conceptual understanding of statistics applied in the context of psychological research and trains students to use statistical software.

-Additional course fee: $85
+Additional Course Fee: $85

 MATH 150